 - Suzi Mirgani, CIRS – Georgetown University in Qatar

-- Jocelyn Saga Mitchell, Northwestern University in Qatar
+- Jocelyn Sage Mitchell, Northwestern University in Qatar

 - Gerd Nonneman, Georgetown University in Qatar